MoOx/phenomic/docs/content/docs/advanced/good-practices.md

 [ESLint](http://eslint.org/) is a must have JavaScript linter.
 The base theme provides you with a standard set of rules for ES2015+ & React (via eslint and eslint-plugin-react recommended config).
+You can look at it by [reading the extended file](https://github.com/MoOx/phenomic/blob/master/src/eslint-config-recommended/index.js)

 ### Alternative config